cameraui/sdk/go/docs/api/sensor.md

 ## type SirenControl

 SirenControl is a siren on/off and volume control sensor.
+Override SetActive / SetInactive \(by embedding SirenControl in your own type and shadowing the methods\) to drive your hardware, then call the embedded SirenControl's methods to sync the SDK state.
+For hardware\-pushed updates, call the embedded methods directly from your event handler — that bypasses any plugin override and only syncs state.

 	type SirenControl struct{ BaseSensor }